prajapatin/personalwebsite/source/_posts/2017-09-13-lambda-architecture-vs-kappa-architecture-in-IOT.markdown

 <image src="/images/KappaArchitecture.png"></image>

 The unified data/logs Queue would be fault tolerant and would be distributed in nature (e.g. Apache Kafka, Azure Service Bus etc.).
-To support fault tolarance, the data would be persisted to some kind of fault tolarant & distributed permanant storage.
+To support fault tolerance, the data would be persisted to some kind of fault tolerant & distributed permanent storage.
 The Kappa architecture is similar to CQRS (command query responsibility segregation) pattern so if you are aware of it, you will find quite similarity with it.

 <h3>Which architecture pattern to choose when?</h3>